numpy/numpydoc/doc/install.rst

 numpydoc_validate : bool
     Whether or not to run docstring validation during the sphinx-build process.
     Default is ``False``.
+numpydoc_validation_checks : set
+    The set of validation checks to report during the sphinx build process.
+    Only has an effect when ``numpydoc_validate = True``.
-numpydoc_edit_link : bool
+    By default, report warnings from all the validation checks provided by the :doc:`validation` module. numpydoc_edit_link : bool
   .. deprecated:: 0.7.0